valentindimov/run-service/README.md

 Install Rust via `rustup` and run `cargo build --release` in the root directory of the repository.
 You should find the binary under `target\release\run-service.exe`
 The binary should be stand-alone, and should not require the VC++ redistributables to be installed.

+The repository also contains an example service, which you can build with `cargo build --example dummy_service` and find under `target\debug\dummy_service.exe`.
+It can be used as a test service - each second, it prints to stdout, stderr, and to a file called `log.txt` in its working directory.

 ## How to Use
 Create a JSON file containing the configuration for your service:
 ```